 - In the first three Onimusha games, there are some cases of yellow poisonous gases, especially in the second game.

 - In World of Warcraft, the Rogue can put poison on his weapons.
 There are many kinds of venom, including green as well as red and black.

 - The Legend of Dragoon: Feyrbrand can also produce and shot blue poison (causes Fear) and grey poison (causes Stun).

 - In Command & Conquer: Generals and the Expansion Pack, GLA anthrax is green, Anthrax beta is blue and Anthrax gamma is purple.
 Radiation meanwhile is orange.

 - The Elder Scrolls Series utilizes color-coded poisons, each corresponding to the color that represents a vitality bar: red for health poison, blue for magicka poison, and green for stamina poison.
 It helps in skyrim that the bottles for poison are oddly shaped, while the restoratives are 'potion-shaped'.

 - The many types of gases used by the vile borg, Noxious in Skysurfer Strike Force also come in many bright colors.

 - In nature, bright colors are often a color code for things that are venomous (see many species of amphibians with venom).
-Bright blue in particular is an appetite suppressor, as no foods humans consume are naturally that shade — and things that are blue are usually venomous.
+Bright blue in particular is an appetite suppressor, as no foods humans consume are naturally that shade (blueberries are coloured indigo) — and things that are blue are usually venomous.
 Dietitians will advise people wishing to lose weight to eat on blue plates, for example.
 Purple, being close to blue in the spectrum, shares some of blue's appetite-averting effects.